LMS-Community/lms-community.github.io/docs/getting-started/beginners-guide-synology-docker.md

 In this guide the following assumptions apply:

 - If you already have the Synology LMS packaged installed, uninstall it first.
 This will free up the LMS network ports so the container can use them.
 - This docker container runs as your user.
-You can also create a specific user for running the container, in that case replace the UID/PUID with the correct identifier.
+Note, you can also create a specific user for running the container, in that case replace the UID/PUID with the correct identifier.
-- Your music is stored in the shared folder `music` on the first volume (so the path to your music collection is `/volume1/music`).
+- Your music is stored in the shared folder `music`.
-- (Optional) you have a shared folder called playlist on the first volume with path `/volume1/playlist`.
+- (Optional) you have a shared folder called playlist where LMS can store playlists.
 - Your user has read-only or read-write access to the music folder.
 If you also have a playlist folder, your user needs read-write access to this folder.
 - The state of the docker image is saved in the folder `/docker/logitechmediaserver`.
 The path can be anything, but it is advisable to restrict write access for other users to this folder.